developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/core/EMDKManager_FEATURE_TYPE/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-This lists all the features exposed by the EMDK.
+This lists all features exposed by EMDK.

 **Type** - Java.Lang.Enum